Physical Therapy Career Guide

 Applying to multiple schools can be time-consuming, but the physical therapy industry has streamlined the process for program applications.

-The Physical Therapist Centralized Application Service (PTCAS) is an online application which aspiring students can use to apply to several physical therapy schools at one time.
+The Physical Therapist Centralized Application Service (PTCAS) is an online application that aspiring students can use to apply to several physical therapy schools at one time.

 You can check the PTCAS website to learn which schools use the service.